lhqg/selinux_springboot/README.md

 stop and start the Springboot application **systemd** services, as well as querying their status.

-When switched to `true`, this boolean allows duch users additional permissions to read the contents of Springboot application files: log, configuration, temp and transient/cache files.
+When switched to `true`, this boolean allows such users additional permissions to read the contents of Springboot application files: log, configuration, temp and transient/cache files.